josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🔬_tests_and_investigations.md

 - when it was received;
 - the financial year affected;
 - which budget or budgets it applies to;
-- which activities have been cancelled;
+- which activities were cancelled;
-- which have been postponed;
+- which were postponed;
-- which have been reduced;
+- which were reduced;
-- which have been redesigned;
+- which were redesigned;
-- which have been protected;
+- which were protected;
 - what Defence means in this context by **essential**, **non-essential** and **collective training**;
 - whether the restriction applies Army-wide;
 - whether exemptions exist;